-Codependency and enabling behavior are similar concepts and both just as easy to miss if you don’t know what to look for.
+In order to define codependency and enabling, we must first recognize that they are similar concepts, and both are just as easy to miss if you don’t know what to look for.
 “Enabling behavior occurs when another person, often a codependent, helps or encourages the addict to continue using drugs, either directly or indirectly.
-Examples of individuals involved in enabling behavior are a spouse hiding the addict’s disease from neighbors or their children by lying for the addict and a so-called “friend” giving the addict money to buy drugs.”
-(National Institute on Drug Abuse – NIDA).
+Examples of individuals involved in enabling behavior are a spouse hiding the addict’s disease from neighbors or their children by lying for the addicted person and a so-called “friend” giving the addict money to buy drugs.”
+(National Institute on Drug Abuse – NIDA). [inline_cta_one]

-Codependent behavior can be dangerous for a person suffering from addiction, because it doesn’t ask them to change their behavior or give them a sign that it’s bad.
+Codependent behavior can be dangerous for a person suffering from addiction because it doesn’t ask them to change their behavior or give them a sign that addiction is ruining their lives.

 Some of the most common types of codependent behavior are: